 On the border between Bavaria and the Czech Republic lies one of the oldest national parks in Bavaria.
 With its wide variety of forest landscapes, mountains, wildlife, and waterfalls, the Bavarian Forest is literally a photographer’s dream.
 I’ve been striving to visit this spot since early 2018.
-That’s why I was extremely excited when I was presented the opportunity to collaborate with the organic hut village, 7 Sentidos to explore the national park – of course, camera included!
+That’s why I was extremely excited when I was presented the opportunity to explore the national park – of course, camera included!

 With a vast array of choices (and frankly, not that much information out there!), it’s easy to get overwhelmed by where to go and what to capture in this breathtaking national park.
 The good news is: during my trip, I discovered my top 5 spots for some stunning photography in and around the park.
 So, before you aimlessly wander through the forest, buckle up and read on!